 - Safe temperature: 145°F (white and opaque)

-- Signs it’s done: Flesh is completely white, no translucent areas remain.
+- Readiness signs: The flesh is completely white, with no translucent areas remaining.

 - Texture check: Flakes easily but stays moist.